-Award Title (abbreviated form in brackets) Leve I Credit requiremen t level of the award Period of Registrati on Postgraduate Award with integrated placement year 7 (180) (180) 1yr FT An integrated placement year is incorporated into some of the University's postgraduate courses.
+Award Title (abbreviated form in brackets) Leve I Credit requiremen t Credit at the level of the award Minimum Period of Registrati on Award description and rules Postgraduate Award with integrated placement year 7 (180) (180) An integrated placement year is incorporated into some of the University's postgraduate courses.
 This will be an additional year of study equivalent to 180 credits leading to a course duration of two years full-time or three years part-time.
 The placement year will usually take place after the taught element of the course.
 When taken and passed the integrated placement year shall be recognised on the degree certificate in the format <degree title=""> (with a professional/with an industrial placement year) or Degree title (research placement).</degree> Postgraduate Award with a Master's placement 7 (60) (60) 3 months FT An integrated placement is incorporated into some of the University's postgraduate courses.
 This will be an additional period of study equivalent to 60 credits.
 The placement will usually take place after the taught element of the course.
-When taken and passed the integrated placement shall be recognised on the degree certificate in the format <degree title=""> (with a Master's professional/industrial/research placement)</degree> Award with study abroad year (voluntary/integrated) (5) (120) (120) 1yr FT A voluntary study abroad year outside the University may be incorporated into an existing 3/4 stage course (Bachelors or Integrated Master's Degree respectively) to facilitate student choice.
+When taken and passed the integrated placement shall be recognised on the degree certificate in the format <degree title=""> (with a Master's professional/industrial/research placement)</degree> Award with study abroad year (voluntary/integrated) (5) (120) (120) A voluntary study abroad year outside the University may be incorporated into an existing 3/4 stage course (Bachelors or Integrated Master's Degree respectively) to facilitate student choice.
 This will be an additional year of study equivalent to 120 credits leading to a course duration of 4/5 stages respectively.
 A voluntary study abroad year is not guaranteed but the University will support students via the Sussex Abroad Office in identifying/gaining access to a study abroad year.
 Students wishing to access a voluntary study abroad year once on a course shall register with the Sussex Abroad Office normally by Semester 2 of Stage 1.
-Some courses have an integrated study abroad year integrated into the course structure requires that the University guarantees access to a study abroad year for all students on that course.
+Some courses have an integrated study abroad year outside the University embedded into a 4-stage course structure.
+A study abroad year integrated into the course structure requires that the University guarantees access to a study abroad year for all students on that course.